WiseLibs/better-sqlite3/docs/api.md

 The `options.step` function will be invoked once for each row passed to the aggregate, using the return value as the new aggregate value.
 This works similarly to [Array#reduce()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).

-If `options.start` is a function, it will be invoked at the beginning of each aggregation, using the return value as the initial aggregate value.
+If `options.start` is a function, it will be invoked at the beginning of each aggregate, using the return value as the initial aggregate value.
 If `options.start` is not a function, it will be used as the initial value as-is (shown in the example above).
 If not provided, the initial aggregate value will be `null`.

 The `options.result` function can be used to transform the final aggregate value.